 Feldenkrais, Alexander, Pilates, Yoga

-I have observed that people that have done ongoing work of Moshe Feldenkrais, Frederick Mathias Alexander.
-Joseph Pilates or yoga are generally better physically coordinated and somewhat or a great deal easier to work with than many others with.
+I have observed people that have done ongoing work of Moshe Feldenkrais, Frederick Mathias Alexander.
+Joseph Pilates or yoga are generally better physically coordinated and somewhat or a great deal easier to work with than many others.
 Though they vary in approach and style, to me they have striking similarities in the way they adjust the body to open up to easier breathing.

 I think this is where the "discipline" of a system's way of creating the new "structural integration and it's functioning" is inhibiting the freedom of the breath in the name of the F, A, or Y "systems".
 They remind me of the difference between the various animal fighting styles of kung fu as compared with Bruce Lee's more spontaneous, unpredictable and often superior free form fighting style of Jeet Koon Do (sp).